Watson-Explorer/wex-wdc-integration-samples/wex-um/watson-user-modeling-readme.md

 ### Configuring the Watson Explorer Engine

 This example requires that example metadata is crawled and configured for use in Application Builder.
 If you have not already created a basic application using the example-metadata content, see the [pre-requisites for searching with Engine](/README.md).
-The Application Builder Tutorial can be found in the [Watson Content Explorer documentation.](http://www-01.ibm.com/support/knowledgecenter/SS8NLW_9.0.0/com.ibm.swg.im.infosphere.dataexpl.appbuilder.doc/c_de-ab-devapp-tutorial.html)
+The Application Builder Tutorial can be found in the [Watson Explorer documentation.](http://www-01.ibm.com/support/knowledgecenter/SS8NLW_9.0.0/com.ibm.swg.im.infosphere.dataexpl.appbuilder.doc/c_de-ab-devapp-tutorial.html)

 ### Configuring the Watson Explorer Application Builder